fire-futures/.github/profile/README.md

 **SHINY APPLICATION USE DETAILS**

 The Automated-App folder contains the build for the interactive online application.
 This can be run through R-studio by opening the ui file and selecting "run shiny".
 It will also be deployed via the Tague Team Lab.
+There are two tabs on this application: The welcome tab has further information on use and a map that can be explored to find CalAdapt grid cell numbers.
+The build tab provides steps to select and explore the climate model predictions and to build a climate scenario.